-• The asset owner has approved an isolation permit.
+- A single black lock identifies the asset has been isolated due to operational needs; - The asset owner has approved an isolation permit.
 The permit holder has placed a red lock on the asset.
 The asset owner applies the Asset owners black lock as well

-• A red lock combined with a black lock indicates the asset is isolated (Asset owner and Site Works Supervisor), and there are workers in the line of fire and the asset owner has approved the permit and / or is aware of the condition of the asset
+A red lock combined with a black lock indicates the asset is isolated (Asset owner and Site Works Supervisor), and there are workers in the line of fire and the asset owner has approved the permit and / or is aware of the condition of the asset

-Yellow Lock
+Yellow Lock - Maintenance Lock